Add to your Claude Code skills

 dotnet skills list # show installed and available skills

-dotnet skills package list # show curated and category-based packages
+dotnet skills bundle list # show focused bundles by collection and workflow

 dotnet skills list --local # only installed skills in the current target